-CAIRO – 10 August 2020: The Central Bank of Egypt (CBE), on behalf of the Ministry of Finance, issued LE 6.5 billion in treasury bonds on Monday, August 10.
+CAIRO – 20 June 2022: The Central Bank of Egypt (CBE), on behalf of the Ministry of Finance, is set to issue LE 6.5 billion in treasury bonds (T-bonds) on Monday, June 20.

-The T-bonds were offered in two installments, with the first valued at LE 3.5 billion with a five-year term and the second worth LE 3 billion with a 10-year term.
+The T-bonds were offered in three installments, with the first valued at LE 4.5 billion with a 1.5-year term, the second worth LE 1.25 billion with a three-year term, and the third worth LE 750 million with a seven-year term.

-For the current fiscal year, the budget deficit is estimated to record 6.3 percent of gross domestic product (GDP), planned by the ministry to be financed through treasury bills and bonds and through international and Arab loans.
+For the current fiscal year, the budget deficit is estimated to record 5.7 percent of gross domestic product (GDP) in light of the Russian-Ukrainian crisis, planned by the ministry to be financed through treasury bills and bonds and through international and Arab loans.

-The Monetary Policy Committee of the Central Bank of Egypt (CBE) decided in June to keep the overnight deposit rate, the overnight lending rate, and the rate of the main operation at 9.25 percent, 10.25 percent, and 9.75 percent, respectively.
-Moreover, credit and discount rates are cut at 9.75 percent from 12.75 percent.
+The Monetary Policy Committee (MPC) decided in May to raise the Central Bank of Egypt’s (CBE) overnight deposit rate, overnight lending rate, and the rate of the main operation by 200 basis points to 11.25 percent, 12.25 percent, and 11.75 percent, respectively.
+The discount rate was also raised by 200 basis points to 11.75 percent.